Laurent-Bardi/ULB/README.md

 some explanations : regarding the schema
 <ul>
 <li>
-	-p the path where all the ULB files (scripts, data, config) should stay (generally /opt/ULB or /usr/local/ULB )
+	-p the path where all the ULB files (scripts, data, config) should stay (generally /opt/ULB or /usr/local/ULB)
 </li>

 <li>
 	-a parameter stands for IP<sub>rb1</sub> for the first machine and IP<sub>rb2</sub> for the second.
-It will be the real load-blancer IP on the data subnet
+It will be the real load-balancer IP on the data subnet
 </li>
 <li>
 	-b parameter stands for IP<sub>rb1-rb2</sub> it is the virtual IP that will float between the interface on the machines (on ens19 in my case)
 </li>
 <li>
-	-n is the vhid parameter, between 1 and 255 it must be UNIQUE on the network (otherwise ucarp would mix theirs configurations )
+	-n is the vhid parameter, between 1 and 255 it must be UNIQUE on the network (otherwise ucarp would mix theirs configurations)
 </li>
 <li>
-	-m is master (the one who will own, at first, the virtual  IP<sub>rb1-rb2</sub>) .
+	-m is master (the one who will own, at first, the virtual  IP<sub>rb1-rb2</sub>).
 MUST BE ON ONLY ON ONE OF THE TWO MACHINES
 </li>
 </ul>